kenanhancer/Uni.ORM/README.md

 `Uni.Orm` is the continuation of `Uni` project.
 Project name is just changed.

+`Uni.Orm` is a simple and lightweight micro ORM.
+It is developed as a compact single class library. you just use a few basic methods that enable you to do the job with minimal efort.

 ##How To Install It?
 Drop `UniOrm.cs` and `UniExtensions.cs` C#.NET code files into your project and change it as you wish or you can install from `NuGet Galery`.